ben-manes/gradle-versions-plugin/README.md

 Start at the subsection for the version your build is on and work upward: each subsection migrates to the version covered by the subsection above it, and the topmost migrates to the current release.

+### v0.57.0

+v0.58.0 routes the reporters through the build's logger and adds attribution lines to the reports:

+* The console summary now prints at the lifecycle log level, so `--quiet` suppresses it.
+The report file is still written; read it, or drop `--quiet`, if a script was piping the console output (see [Report format](#report-format)).
+* An entry may carry an indented attribution line naming the projects that declared a divergent version (see [Multi-project builds](#multi-project-builds)) or the configuration a plugin contributed it into (see [The `dependencyUpdates` task](#the-dependencyupdates-task)).
+A tool that parses the plain text report line by line has to skip them; the JSON and XML reports carry the same signal as fields instead.

 ### v0.56.0